 We also visualize the community detection output in Figure 5 (the two-week experiment graph is too dense to be shown).
 The community marked in red in each network denotes the identified group of malicious log entries, and we randomly mark the other communities with different colors.
 We assign one community with only one color.
-From these figures, we can see that the community identified as attack-related is well-clustered, which has dense connections within themselves but sparse connections with other communities.
+From these figures, we can see that the community identified as attackrelated is well-clustered, which has dense connections within themselves but sparse connections with other communities.
 Note that the edge weights are not explicitly reflected in the figures.
 There are some red nodes that are not densely connected to the major red node community.
-However, this problem is dealt with, as discussed in Section 3.2, by training a larger weight assignment between this sparsely connected red nodes such that they can be still grouped into the same community.
+However, this problem are dealt with, as discussed in Section 3.2, by training a larger weight assignment between this sparsely connected red nodes such that they can be still grouped into the same community.

 In the remainder of this section, we present two illustrative case studies on the attack stories and their related log entries.
-Admittedly, there remains a certain amount of manual analysis to reconstruct attack story from the extracted community.
+Admittedly, there still remains certain amount of manual analysis to reconstruct attack story from the extracted community.
 However, the amount of work is greatly reduced for cyber investigator as the suspicious log entries are narrowed and grouped together.
-Furthermore, some key fields within the attack-related log entries, such as time stamp, are fairly useful indicators of the temporal attack sequence.
+Furthermore, some key fields within the attack-related log entries, such as time stamp, are fairly useful indicator of the temporal attack sequence.

-Story 1 ("Political Groups"): This attack exploits CVE-2014-4114, a vulnerability in the OLE package manager [61].
+Story 1: Tibetan and HK.
+These attacks targeted Tibetan and Hong Kong Groups and leveraged CVE-2014-4114, a vulnerability in the OLE package manager.
 The attacker can leverage this vulnerability to create a PowerPoint presentation in which the OLE package manager loads (1) a malicious payload/executable camouflaged as a ".gif" file and (2) a malicious .inf file that renames the ".gif" to ".gif.exe" and runs the executable.
 We use MS14-060 Microsoft Windows OLE Package Manager Code Execution in Metasploit to generate the malicious ppsx file.
-For crafting the spear-phishing email, we utilize Social-Engineer Toolkit (SET).
+For crafting the spearphishing email, we utilize Social-Engineer Toolkit (SET).